jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

 AWS Shield Advanced Limits {#limits_shield}
 --------------------------

-AWS Shield Advanced offers advanced monitoring and protection for up to 100 CloudFront distributions, RouteÂ 53 hosted zones or Elastic Load Balancing resources combined, per account.
+offers advanced monitoring and protection for Elastic IP addresses, CloudFront distributions, RouteÂ 53 hosted zones, or Elastic Load Balancing load balancers.
+You can monitor and protect up to 100 of each of these resource types per account.
 If you want to increase these limits, contact the [AWS Support Center](https://console.aws.amazon.com/support/home#/).

 Amazon Simple Email Service (Amazon SES) Limits {#limits_ses_quota}
 -----------------------------------------------